Sudhansh6/Image-Colorization/README.md

 mini-batch in each iteration so as to cover all the inputs.
 The change in the cost function looks like this:
 ![image](https://user-images.githubusercontent.com/52414199/118255671-2b6eb080-b4ca-11eb-9bde-5bf813c25d1d.png)
-*Note* The above cost function is taken as an average to maintina consistency in the mini-batches method.
+*Note* The above cost function is taken as an average to maintain consistency in the mini-batches method.

 In summary, we take a random set of weights and biases and perform